-Aim to include at least 10-15 reps targeting the major muscle groups of the arms, legs, core, and back, twice weekly.
+Aim to include at least 10-15 reps targeting the major muscle groups of the arms, legs, core, and lats, twice weekly.

-Start in the standing position with your feet hip-width apart.
-Move to the push-up position by placing your hands on the floor shoulder-width apart and extend your legs backward.
+- Start in the standing position with your feet hip-width apart.
+Move to the pushup position by placing your hands on the floor hip-width apart and extend your legs backward.

 7. Kettlebell Swing

-In one motion, push your hips forwards and swing your kettlebell upward to the chest height.
-Let the bell swing back between your legs and repeat.
+- In one motion, push your hips forwards and swing your kettlebell upward to chest height.
+Let the kettlebell swing back between your legs and repeat.

 8. Mountain Climbers

-If you love burpees but want something that’s more tummy focused to melt off your belly fat, there is the Mountain Climber.
+If you hate burpees but want something that’s more tummy focused on melting off your belly fat, there is the Mountain Climber.

 9. Overhead Medicine Ball Slams